OWASP/www-project-proactive-controls/docs/the-top-10/c1-accesscontrol.md

 ### 2) Force Every Access Request to Go Through an Access Control Check

 Ensure that all access requests are forced to go through an access control verification layer.
 Technologies like Java filters or other automatic request processing mechanisms are ideal programming components that will ensure that all requests go through an access control check.
-This is refered to as _Policy Enforcement Point_ in [RFC 2904](https://datatracker.ietf.org/doc/html/rfc2904#section-4.3).
+This is referred to as _Policy Enforcement Point_ in [RFC 2904](https://datatracker.ietf.org/doc/html/rfc2904#section-4.3).

 ### 3) Consolidate the access control check